ocf/ocfweb/ocfweb/docs/docs/services/webapps.md

 ### Connecting to the application server

-We provide a separate server (currently named `werewolves`), for hosting applications. **You should connect to this server**, not to the public login server.
+We provide a separate server (currently named `vampires`), for hosting applications. **You should connect to this server**, not to the public login server.